ChyenneW/ChyenneW/README.md

 - 👋 Hi, I’m @ChyenneW
-- 😊 I like see new places, trying new things and tasting new foods.
+- 😊 I like going to new places, trying new things and tasting new foods.
 My goal is to one day become a #digitalnomad travling the world 🌎 while I work as a front-end developer 👩‍💻.
 My handle is the same on Linkdin so if you'd like to make a new connection, I'd love to join your network! 😄